Insurance Options for Farms

-1) Whole Farm Revenue Protection (WFRP)
+- Whole Farm Revenue Protection (WFRP)

-This new insurance option is especially well-suited for farms that are diversified and use a point-of-sale system to track product sales.
+This relatively new insurance option (included in the 2014 Farm Bill) is especially well-suited for farms that are diversified and use a point-of-sale system to track product sales.
 Whole Farm Revenue Protection allows growers to protect up to 85% of their expected income for all the crops and livestock grown or raised on their single farm – not just for a specific crop.
 Up to 80% of the premium may be paid by the government, and the insurance provides growers with protection from low yield, declining market prices during the insurance year, or other unavoidable threats to their revenue.
 Insurance must be purchased through an insurance agent.
-Find details here and contact an agent as soon as possible if you would like more information.
+Find details on the USDA’s website here and on NSAC’s website here.
+Contact an agent as soon as possible if you would like more information.

-2) Non-Insured Crop Disaster Assistance Program (NAP)
+- Non-Insured Crop Disaster Assistance Program (NAP)

 NAP Insurance is available through local Farm Service Agency offices.
 Growers may purchase up to 65% yield protection and 100% price coverage on almost all commercially produced agricultural crops for which traditional crop insurance is not available.
 This includes crops grown for food, forage crops, mushrooms, floriculture, honey, maple syrup, Christmas trees, ginseng, nursery, biomass, etc. (check with FSA for exact eligibility).
 Catastrophic coverage for beginning farmers, women, limited resource, and social disadvantaged farmers is available at no cost with buy-up coverage at a reduced rate (less than three cents for each dollar of protection).

-3) Crop specific insurance
+- Crop specific insurance

 The USDA Risk Management Agency has gathered resources on crop insurance available to organic farmers.
 RMA offers coverage for certified organic acreage, transitional acreage, and buffer zone acreage.

-Improvements for Beginning, Limited Resource, and Socially Disadvantaged Farms
+Crop Insurance Improvements for Beginning, Limited Resource, and Socially Disadvantaged Farms